codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 toc: true
 ---

-Pipeline hooks allow you to run specific actions at end and the beginning of the pipeline as well as before/after a step
+Pipeline hooks allow you to run specific actions at the end and the beginning of the pipeline as well as before/after a step.

 ## Pipeline hooks

 Codefresh allows you to run a specific step before each pipeline as well as after it has finished.
 Each hook is similar to a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) as you need to define:

 1. A Docker image that will be used to run specific commands
-1. One or more commands to run within the context of that docker image.
+1. One or more commands to run within the context of that Docker image.

-For simple commands we suggest you use a small image such as alpine, but any Docker image can be used in hooks.
+For simple commands we suggest you use a small image such as `alpine`, but any Docker image can be used in hooks.

 ### Running a step at the end of the pipeline

-You can easily run a step at end of pipeline, that will execute even if one of the steps have failed
+You can easily run a step at the end of pipeline, that will execute even if one of the steps have failed (and thus the pipeline is stopped in middle):

 `codefresh.yml`
 {% highlight yaml %}